michael-novikov/toying-with-opencv/README.md

 # toying-with-opencv
-lab05 in CS461 course from mmcs.sfedu.ru
+task from CS461 course from mmcs.sfedu.ru